ethereum/ethereum-org-website/src/content/guides/how-to-revoke-token-access/index.md

 lang: en
 ---

-# How to: Revoke smart contract access to your crypto funds
+# How to revoke smart contract access to your crypto funds

 This guide will teach you how to view a list of all smart contracts you have allowed access to your funds and how to cancel them.